Doug Wozniak

+Douglas Chester Wozniak (born January 17, 1947) is an American politician serving as a member of the Michigan House of Representatives since 2023, currently representing the 59th district.
+A member of the Republican Party, he previously represented the 36th district from 2019 to 2021, and served in the Michigan Senate from 2021 to 2023.

+Political career

-Douglas Chester Wozniak (born January 17, 1947) is a Republican American politician.
-He is a member of the Michigan Senate from the 8th district, after winning a 2021 special election.
+He became a member of the Michigan Senate from the 8th district, after winning a 2021 special election.
+He served in the position until January 1, 2023.
 He was previously a member of the Michigan House of Representatives and has represented the 36th district between 2019 and 2021.

 In 2022, Wozniak chose to return to the House rather than run for another term in the Senate to avoid facing fellow incumbent Senator Ruth Johnson in a primary, after the two were drawn into the same district in the redistricting process.
-In November 2022, Wozniak ran and successfully won election to the new 59th House District.
-His term will begin Jan.
-1, 2023.
+He won election to the new 59th district.
+He was reelected in 2024.